sureshchandra999/Demo1/README.md

 1. Singleton Design Pattern in Java:
 ====================================
-Singleton Design Pattern is a creational design pattern that ensures a class has only one instance and provides a global point of access to it.
+Singleton Design Pattern is a creation design pattern that ensures a class has only one instance and provides a global point of access to it.
 This pattern is particularly useful when exactly one object is needed to coordinate actions across the system.